sweetrdf/rdfInterface/EasyRdfReadme.md

-# Intruduction to rdfInterface for EasyRdf users
+# Introduction to rdfInterface for EasyRdf users

 From EasyRdf user's perspective there are few fundamental differences between the EasyRdf nad the rdfInterface ecosystem: